open-mmlab/mmsegmentation/docs/en/user_guides/3_inference.md

 # register all modules in mmseg into the registries
 register_all_modules()

-# init model without checkpoint
+# initialize model without checkpoint
 model = init_model(config_path)

 # init model and load checkpoint